iNew-b-yte/crypto-tracker/README.md

       ```sh
       npm start
       ```
+    - Setup mongodb on your system, according to the environment.
+If the port of mongodb server is not `27017`, then please change the port in the backend code `crypto-tracker-backend > config > default & production & developemnt > MONGODB_URI`.
     - The backend server will start at `http://localhost:5000`.
 Ensure that port 5000 is free.

 4. **Setup the Frontend:**